Ways to Bring Decorative Monograms into Your Home

-Applying monograms to personal items has been popular among royalty (and us commoners) since ancient times.
+Applying monograms to personal items have been popular among the royal elite and even us commoners since ancient times.
 Adding monograms to household items and decorative accessories is a great way to inject a bit of personality into your home’s decor.
 Not sure how or where to start?
-Before you embark on your monogramming odyssey, there are a few things you should know…
+Before you embark on your monogramming odyssey there are a few things you should know…

 What Is a Monogram?

 If you are not familiar, a monogram is an embroidered, drawn, etched or engraved image consisting of letters.
-Dictionary.com defines monogram as, “a design consisting of two or more alphabetic letters combined or interlaced, commonly one's initials, often printed on stationery, embroidered on clothing, etc. or a single emblematic or decorative letter; applied initial".
+Dictionary.com defines monogram as “a design consisting of two or more alphabetic letters combined or interlaced, commonly one's initials, often printed on stationery, embroidered on clothing, etc. or a single emblematic or decorative letter; applied initial".
 The origin of the word monogram is from the late Latin monogramma, mono- (one) + gramma (letter).
-A monogram typically consists of one, two or three initials.
+A modern monogram typically consists of one, two or three initials.

-Monograms for One Person
+Monograms for a Single Person

 If you are are unattached your monogram can be comprised of a single initial.
 You can use the first letter of your first name or your last name.
 You can also use the first letters of your first and last name as a two initial monogram.

 If you want to convey the ultimate in formality, use a three-letter monogram with the first letters of your first, middle and last names in order or with your last name initial taking center stage.
 Or, you can throw caution to the wind and opt for your entire first name.

 Monograms for Couples

 A couple's monogram is a little more complex.
 After all, you want to incorporate both parties into a single grouping.
 Use a one-letter monogram with the first letter of a couple’s last name or the entire last name if both go by the same name.